receperis/flow-chart-arrow/README.md

 # ArrowBetweenNodes

-ArrowBetweenNodes is a React component designed to draw arrows between two HTML elements, indicating a directional relationship.
+flow-chart-arrow is a React component designed to draw arrows between two HTML elements, indicating a directional relationship.
 This component is particularly useful in scenarios where you need to visually represent connections between nodes, such as in flow diagrams or organizational charts.

 ## Installation